Learnity-AI/react-native-reanimated-skeleton-v2/README.md

-<h2 align="left">Skeleton for react native and web with the latest react-native-reanimated v3</h2>
+<h2 align="left">Skeleton for react native and web with the latest react-native-reanimated v3 (React Compiler fix)</h2>

 React native reanimated skeleton, a simple yet fully customizable component made to achieve loading animation in a Skeleton-style.
 Works for iOS, Android and web.
 This repo is an upgrade from react-native-reanimated v1 to v3 inspired by https://github.com/alexZajac/react-native-skeleton-content.